 But the Democrats have gone crazy.

-We may well in the process pick up three House seats.
+We may well, in the process, pick up three House seats.

-John Cox out in uh California today, I think is gonna get into the runoff against the lieutenant governor, and John Cox is going to make a huge difference as the Republican nominee because the California Democrats have raised the gasoline tax.
+And John Cox is going to make a huge difference as the Republican nominee because the California Democrats have raised the gasoline tax.

-So everywhere I look, uh, I think what you're gonna get is a red wave, not a blue wave, and I think things are continuing to build.
+So everywhere I look, I think what you're going to get is a red wave, not a blue wave.

 There's an article today, one last thing.

-But for the first time I can remember, there are more job vacancies than there are people looking for work.
+For the first time I can remember, there are more job vacancies than there are people looking for work.

-Uh that is astonishing.
+That is astonishing.

-Uh you see, regulation is literally has now been totally eliminated, and we're now incentivizing businesses to come back, and people have more money back in their pocket.
+You see, regulation is literally has now been totally eliminated, and we're now incentivizing businesses to come back, and people have more money back in their pocket.

-Yeah, look, I I think that their problem gets bigger and bigger, and uh I would say that the as somebody who's been active in the Republican Party uh for a very, very long time, I worry as much about the Republicans as about the Democrats, because Republicans are historically just bad politicians.
+And I would say that as somebody who's been active in the Republican Party for a very, very long time, I worry as much about the Republicans as about the Democrats because Republicans are historically just bad politicians and they don't get it.

-If Republicans have the guts to go out and appeal to every American of every background, I mean, when when you're in a situation where you have the lowest black unemployment in American history, every Republican candidate should be in the black community saying, look, uh, isn't this better to have people with jobs rather than on food stamps?
+If Republicans have the guts to go out and appeal to every American of every background, I mean, when you're in a situation where you have the lowest black unemployment in American history, every Republican candidate should be in the black community saying, look, isn't this better to have people with jobs rather than on food stamps?

-Isn't it better to have a chance to rise because you get that first job, then you get promoted, then you get another job, then one day you open up your own small business.
+Isn't it better to have a chance to rise because you get that first job, then you get promoted, then you get another job, then one day you open up your own small business?

-Um, you know, that's what America is all about.
+You know, that's what America is all about.

 And we have a chance.

-Uh but we ought to be doing this across the whole country.
+But we ought to be doing this across the whole country.

-So you would say to Donald Trump, one of the States you really ought to be campaigning in is California this midterm election season.
+So you would say to Donald Trump, one of the states you really ought to be campaigning in is California this midterm election season.

 Absolutely.

-I I I believe, and I know people will say I'm crazy, but you and I have been down this road together over the years as good friends.
+I believe, and I know people will say I'm crazy, but you and I have been down this road together over the years as good friends.

 They passed a gasoline tax increase that was massive when they already have the most expensive gasoline in the country.

-Sixty-five percent of Californians in a poll last week said California was now too expensive.
+65% of Californians in a poll last week said California was now too expensive.

-You know, for those that might doubt that this could happen in California, I would just only point out states like New Jersey and Christy Todd Whitman, and then later Chris Christie and New York Governor Pataki, and and there are examples after example where really deeply blue states have had it.
+You know, for those that might doubt that this could happen in California, I would just only point out states like New Jersey and Christy Todd Whitman and then later Chris Christie and New York, Governor Pataki.

 They just get fed up.

-I mean, it's going back a ways, but um and I think that and look at what's happening around the country.
+But I think look at what's happening in the country.

 The most popular governor in America today is Charlie Baker, who's a Republican in Massachusetts.

-Uh Governor Hogan's almost certainly going to get re-elected in Maryland.
+Governor Hogan's almost certainly going to get re-elected in Maryland.

 And by the way, you mentioned New Jersey.

-One of the reasons I think there's going to be a red wave, not a blue wave, uh, is I think we're going to beat Menendez in New Jersey after all of his ethics problems.
+One of the reasons I think there's going to be a red wave, not a blue wave, is I think we're going to beat Menendez in New Jersey after all of his ethics problems.

-Uh you you can't be losing New Jersey and have any hope of Schumer picking up a majority in the Senate.
+You can't be losing New Jersey and have any hope of Schumer picking up a majority in the Senate.

-I keep saying to people, you're going to have a red wave in the Senate.
+And I keep saying to people, you're going to have a red wave in the Senate.

-You're probably going to have a red wave for governor, and I think we have a fair chance that we're going to keep the House and maybe even at the margins do better than people expect.
+And I think we have a fair chance that we're going to keep the House and maybe even at the margins do better than people expect.

-Uh so show me where the blue wave is going to come.
+So show me where the blue wave is going to come.

 Well, I mean, that's such a good point.

-Now, with that said, the House to me is very, very key and crucial, and I think the message is simple.
+Now, with that said, the House to me is very, very key and crucial.

 I think you take the Trump success story and you take the economic success story.